Club-INTech/TechTheTime-HighLevel/README.md

 This command will build all interfaces which are located in **ros_workspace/src/srvs_msgs**, needed for nodes communication.

-Then, it will build all available or all provided in command nodes which are located in **ros_workspace/src**
+Then, it will build all available or all provided nodes which are located in **ros_workspace/src**

 ### From source